-FITC (Fluorescein isothyocyanate is the form of fluorescein used for conjugation to all of our antibodies and purified proteins, with the exception of streptavidin.
+FITC (Fluorescein isothiocyanate) is the form of fluorescein used for conjugation to all JIR antibodies and purified proteins, with the exception of streptavidin.
 Fluorescein conjugates absorb light maximally at 492 nm and fluoresce maximally at 520 nm.
-Although less bright than other green-fluorescing dyes, FITC is still a widely used fluorophore due to its long history.
+Although less bright than other green-fluorescing dyes, FITC is a widely used fluorophore for applications that don’t require exquisite sensitivity.
 The major disadvantage of fluorescein is its rapid photobleaching (fading), which can be mitigated by the use of an anti-fading agent in the mounting medium.
-A better choice for many applications involving FITC is Alexa Fluor® 488 because it is brighter and more photostable.
+An alternative choice for many applications involving FITC is Alexa Fluor® 488 because it is brighter and more photostable.

 DTAF (Dichlorotriazinylamino fluorescein) is another form of fluorescein, with excitation and emission peaks identical to those of FITC.
-We use DTAF (instead of FITC) only for conjugation with streptavidin, since fluorescence from FITC is greatly quenched after conjugation with streptavidin.
+Jackson ImmunoResearch uses DTAF (instead of FITC) for conjugation with streptavidin, since fluorescence from FITC is greatly quenched after conjugation with streptavidin.
 This phenomenon is unique to streptavidin, and is not observed with antibodies.